 When you have a list of potential business names, find out if the domain name has already been taken or not.
 It’s best to have a “.com” domain name, which could prove difficult given how popular it is.
 Even so, you need to have a custom domain name for the store.
 Don’t let the search for the perfect domain name consume though, as everything is open to change – even that “perfect” domain name.
-Be sure to give the decision some though as the domain name should perfectly represent your brand on all levels.
+Be sure to give the decision some thought as the domain name should perfectly represent your brand on all levels.
 Once you have made your decision you can buy domain names online at sites such as Gandi for a reasonable price.

 4. Be Creative with Your Domain Name: